QuantEcon/book-networks-public/_sources/ch_opt.md

 c = np.ones((2, 2))
 ```

-And solve using the above function.
+Next we solve using the above function.

 ```{code-cell}
 ot_solver(phi, psi, c)
 ```

-We see we get the same result as when using the python optimal transport package.
+We see we get the same result as when using the Python optimal transport
+package.

 ```{code-cell}
 ot.emd(phi, psi, c)